 |The first Super Bowl, then known as the AFC-NFC Championship Game.
 Water Iooss photo, SF Gate.|

 Unfortunately, the Packers beat the Chiefs 35-10, and even worse, they would win the next Super Bowl as well.
 2021 could have seen a rematch between the two clubs who played in the first game, however the Packers would lose to a team headed by a 43 year old, 6th round draft pick.
-The Chiefs will look to repeat their Super Bowl victory from last year.

 In 1970, the NFL and AFL would merge into the modern NFL, and the two leagues would become the National Football Conference (NFC) and the American Football Conference (AFC), respectively.